HEPData/hepdata/INSTALL.rst

 **********************

-There are two ways to get HEPData running locally: either install and run all the services on your local machine, or run it via docker-compose.
+There are two ways to get HEPData running locally: either install and run all the services on your local machine, or run it via `Docker Compose <https://docs.docker.com/compose/>`_.

-Using docker-compose is the quickest way to get up-and-running.
+Using ``docker-compose`` is the quickest way to get up-and-running.
 However, it has some disadvantages:
- * It requires more resources on your local machine as it runs several docker containers.
+ * It requires more resources on your local machine as it runs several Docker containers.
  * It can be slightly trickier to run commands and debug.
  * The tests take longer to run, particularly the end-to-end tests.